IQSS/askdataverse/askthedata/README.md

 and if you use the data from [Example 2](https://askdataverse.shinyapps.io/askthedata/?fileId=4458512&siteUrl=https://dataverse.harvard.edu) in the above:
 * *how many people died by covid?*
 * *did females recover more than males?*
-* *what is the average number of days between admission date and death?*
+* *what is the average number of days between admission date and death?* [no longer working on gpt-4o-mini because it converts dates to milliseconds!]
 * *calculate the severity by gender*